MAIN-MK-TAN/OmegaS/README.md

 This is not about power.
 This is about clarity, and asymmetric innovation.
 "*The human is more vulnerable than any computer*" - a wise man

+At specifically 2025-06-26T0300z, I realized this project might actually be of interest of domestic/foreign cybersecurity agencies.. nice.

+more things to analyze/strategize = mental capacity training = less boredom.

 MK-TAN_OmegaS - Simulate perception.
 Redefine cognition.
 MK-TAN: The system that hates you back.